-Today, a permanent structure houses 2500+ tools.
-The project now employs 4 part-time staff.
+The Tool Lending Library employs 3 part-time tool lending specialists.
 TLL employees purchase materials directly from manufacturers and local vendors.
 All materials are maintained by the TLL staff.
-Each of the 2500+ tools bears its own unique barcode.
+Each of the 3500+ tools bears its own unique barcode.
 Items available at TLL are fully integrated into the Library's Catalog.
 They can be renewed and reserved online.
 You may search the Library's Catalog for tools by using a title or keyword search.

-Weed eaters, hedge trimmers, demolition hammers and electric snakes are the most requested items.
-Ladders, cement mixers, hand trucks and dollies, plumbing tools, pipe threaders, circular saws, sanders, table saws, drills, extension cords, wheelbarrows, and post hole diggers are not far behind in popularity.
+Weed eaters, extension cords, hedge trimmers, demolition hammers and electric snakes are among the most requested items.
+Ladders, cement mixers, hand trucks and dollies, plumbing tools, pipe threaders, circular saws, sanders, table saws, drills, wheelbarrows, and post hole diggers are not far behind.
 TLL does not carry gas-powered or powder-actuated tools.
 A sizeable collection of how-to books, videos and DVDs is available at the South Branch Library.

 Tools may be borrowed for 3 or 7 days, depending on the demand for the item.
-Fines for overdue tools range from $1 to $15.00 per day.
-Revenue from fines is funneled back into the Tool Library for repairs and replacement.
-Returning dirty or damaged tools incurs additional fines.
+Fines for overdue tools range from $1 to $18.00 per day, based on cost and demand.